 OLIVE OIL.
 No butter for this recipe, only a generous amount of olive oil.
 I use extra virgin olive oil but you may add a lighter olive oil.

 HONEY.
-A key element in melomakarona is the honey because it is used in syrup.
-You know the syrup where baked cookies soak, giving them moisture and a sweet, syrupy finish.
+Honey is a key element in melomakarona because it is used in syrup.
+You know, the syrup where baked cookies soak, giving them moisture and a sweet, syrupy finish.

 SUGAR.
 Don’t freak out about sugar.
 You may replace it.
 I wouldn't change anything from my family’s recipe out of respect for my grandma and because it is so incredibly awesome like this.
 Come on, it’s Christmas, guys.
 Enjoy your Christmas cookies without guilt.

-Nevertheless, these cookies have olive oil, honey, orange juice, and walnuts and offer tons of antioxidants.
+Nevertheless, these cookies contain olive oil, honey, orange juice, and walnuts and offer tons of antioxidants.
 Just saying.

 CLOVE AND CINNAMON.
 These warm and aromatic spices add depth and complexity to the flavor profile of melomakarona.

 COGNAC or BRANDY.
-It enhances the overall taste profile of the cookies.
+It enhances the cookies' overall taste profile.
 It contributes depth and complexity, bringing out the buttery and nutty notes in the dough.

 How to make melomakarona